hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/02-duckietown-preliminaries-layers.md

 From a functional perspective, Duckietown cities are an integral part of the robotic ecosystem we call Duckietown.
 They are designed to send information to the Duckiebots, so these can operate.

+Duckietowns are *modular*.
+They are composed of fundamental building blocks that can be combined to create nearly arbitrary city landscapes.
+Moreover, many hardware components are the same as those used for the Duckiebots.

 At a high level, Duckietown is built with two layers, the *floor* and *signals* layers.

 ## Floor Layer {#dt-ops-floor-layer status=ready}

 The floor layer is the substrate on which Duckiebots drive, i.e., the road.

 Regardless of the geometry of the roads (straight, curve, intersections), roads are made of two lanes; one for each direction of driving.
 Lanes are obtained by applying lane markings a black background.
+The lane markings need to adhere to the [appearance specifications](#dt-ops-appearance-specifications) to be effective.

 ## Signals Layer {#dt-ops-signals-layer status=ready}

 The signals layer contains all the [signs](#dt-ops-city-traffic-signs) and other functional objects (e.g., [traffic lights](#traffic-light-assembly) or [watchtowers](#part:dt-ops-watchtowers)) that sit on top of the mats.
 Objects are functional when they enable some functionality for the Duckiebots.
-For example, traffic signs are functional because they tell Duckiebots at intersections where they are, and what should they look out for to know when to drive on.
+For example, traffic signs are functional because they tell Duckiebots at intersections where they are and what should they look out for to know when to drive on.

 ## Non-functional elements {#dt-ops-non-functional-layer status=ready}